Introduction to Russian cases - the Nominative case

 The audio for the lesson is available at the bottom of the screen under the blue button.

-Today we start a big and complicated topic of Russian grammatical cases.
+Today, we start a large and complicated topic of the Russian grammatical cases.
 It might look daunting in the beginning, but don’t worry.
-We’ll walk you through all of them step by step and help you to master them all.
+We will walk you through all of them step by step and help you to master them all.
 So let’s begin.

-Whilst in English the order of the words in a sentence plays a big role, in Russian you can enjoy the freedom of putting the words in any order you like.
-For example, the phrase ‘mom loves dad’ can be translated in Russian as:
+While in English the order of words in a sentence plays a big role, in Russian, you can enjoy the freedom of putting the words in any order you like.
+So for example the phrase “mom loves dad” can be translated in Russian as:

-With such approach of structuring the sentences, the only way Russians can understand who loves whom is by looking at the endings of the nouns which change depending on situation.
+With such approach of structuring sentences, the only way the Russians can understand “who loves whom” is by looking at the endings of the nouns which change depending on the situation.

-There are just 6 ways in Russian of how the endings can change.
+There are just 6 possible ways of how the noun endings can change.
 This ways are called cases.

-One Russian case – the Nominative – you already know.
+One Russian case – the Nominative one – you already know.
 This is the initial case and the dictionary form of the nouns.
-It answer the questions ‘who?’ or ‘what?’.
+It answer the questions “who?” (кто?) or “what?” (что?).

-If the noun is the subject of the sentence (the one that acts), it’s always in the Nominative case.
-In our example above the subject is ‘mom’, so its ending doesn’t change.
+If the noun is the subject of the sentence (the one who acts), it’s always in the Nominative case.
+In our example above, the subject is ‘mom’, so its ending doesn’t change.

 Try to identify the nouns in the Nominative in the following examples (you can find the answers in the end in the end of the lesson):